rela589n/doctrine-event-sourcing/README.md

 );
 ```

 What event would it trigger?
-Well, `MessageWritten` event:
+Something like `MessageWritten` event:

 ```php
 class MessageWritten extends MessageEvent